fireblocks/ada_staking/README.md

 ### About
-This repository contains the SDK for staking Cardano in Fireblocks.
+This repository contains the SDK for staking Cardano in Fireblocks by using one of Fireblocks' supported staking providers.

 NOTE: This SDK uses Fireblocks RAW signing.
 Kindly note that running this SDK is on your own responsibility.